-- 1. Students as referred to in Article 3 will be permitted to participate in the examination only if they are entitled to do so under the specific faculty regulations. - No student will be admitted into the room where the examination is being administered after the examination has officially begun.
-Such students will not be entitled to participate in the examination, regardless of the reason for their late arrival.
+- 1. Students as referred to in Article 3 will be permitted to participate in the exam only if they are entitled to do so under the specific faculty regulations. - 2.
+No student will be admitted into the room where the exam is being administered after the exam has officially begun.
+Such students will not be entitled to participate in the exam, regardless of the reason for their late arrival.